code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_navsto.md

 by `CS_EQKEY_SADDLE_AUGMENT_SCALING`), the resulting linear system is hard to solve for an iterative method (or one needs a very specific preconditionner for
 \f$H(\mathsf{div})\f$).
-Our strategy is to consider the sparse direct solver MUMPS.
+Our strategy is to consider the sparse direct solver MUMPS \cite MUMPS01.
 Here is an example of an advanced usage of the MUMPS settings.

 \snippet cs_user_parameters-cdo-navsto.c param_cdo_navsto_sles_mumps